#454: Data Pipelines with Dagster Transcript

 06:21 I think there's a lot of great things about it.

-06:23 One is like getting access to Dagster before it's fully released, right?
+06:23 One is getting access to Dexter before it's fully released, right?

-06:27 Internally, we dog food, new features, new concepts, and we work with the product team,
+06:27 So internally, we dog food, new features, new concepts, and we work with the product team,

 06:35 This doesn't.

-06:37 That doesn't."
-That feedback loop is so fast and so iterative that for me personally, being able to see
+06:37 And that feedback loop is so fast and so iterative that for me personally, being able to see that

-06:43 that come to fruition is really, really compelling.
+06:43 come to fruition is really, really compelling.

-06:45 But at the same time, I get to work at a place that's building a tool for me.
+06:45 But at the same time, it's like I get to work at a place that's building a tool for me, right?

 06:51 I've worked in ads.